CNURobotics/chris_install/README.md

 --------------

  * Follow the [ROS Installation] instructions for setting up your ROS system on Ubuntu.
-  * This system has been tested on ROS Kinetic Release on `Ubuntu 16.04`.
+  * This system has been tested on ROS Melodic Release on `Ubuntu 18.04`.
-  * We recommend `ros-kinetic-desktop-full` as the base for this system; it includes most of the required packages, including the Gazebo simulator for testing.
+  * We recommend `ros-melodic-desktop-full` as the base for this system; it includes most of the required packages, including the Gazebo simulator for testing.
  * Install the [catkin_tools] package.
   * `sudo apt-get install python-catkin-tools`
   * This is required by many of our scripts, and is generally preferred over the standard catkin_build system